JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

   - The gutter icon will appear in both entity and DTO to ease the navigation between them (2)
   - The gutter icons will appear to navigate to the entity fields from the DTO fields (3)

+Example: A DTO for the {@link io.jpabuddy.spring.demo.jpademo.entities.Task} entity.

 ![comment_link_regexp](img/comment_link_regexp.png)